joedelbalzo/jdb-openplaces/README.md

 to do:
 how to get MORE THINGSSSSSSSS

-buttons for sorting? maybe get rid of the categorical breakdown. have the default be by distance? what else should be in the drop down? i'd mentioned maybe a notes section. i don't think a user actually needs any reason to fully click on a card. maybe embed a form? oh -- on that note, RATING IT! a user's rating! maybe look into the distance api for actual distance?
+what else should be in the drop down? i'd mentioned maybe a notes section. i don't think a user actually needs any reason to fully click on a card. maybe embed a form? oh -- on that note, RATING IT! a user's rating! maybe look into the distance api for actual distance?